ltonetwork/mongodb-rest/README.md

 Configuration
 -------------

 When starting from the command line you should have `config.json` in the current working directory.
+The project includes an example configuration file.

 When starting the server programmatically you can pass in a Javascript object for mongodb-rest configuration.